SimphiweTebe/SimphiweTebe/README.md

 ### Hi there 👋

-I am a fullstack web developer and Javascript enthusiast ✨ I love building meaningful web applications that me and my team can be proud of.
+I am Simphiwe, a fullstack web developer and Javascript enthusiast based in Cape Town ✨ I love building meaningful web applications that me and my team can be proud of.

 - 🔭 I’m currently working for a big ecommerce company delivering automated web solutions